 When I started in the business, we did not have cellphones, Internet or computers so the world today is a very different one.
 Now, while all of this technology changes how we do business, it has not changed the fact that deals are done between people.
 Buyers and sellers still very much need to partner with a professional REALTOR® in order to navigate the sometimes bumpy waters of a transaction.
-The job of the agent is not to just identify the right house for a buyer; it's about solving problems along the way so that the experience for the parties involved is as smooth as possible.
-It is the constant change and evolution of our industry that energizes me the most about our business and it's why I can't wait to go to work every day.
+The job of the agent is not to just identify the right house for a buyer; it’s about solving problems along the way so that the experience for the parties involved is as smooth as possible.
+It is the constant change and evolution of our industry that energizes me the most about our business.
+It’s why I can’t wait to go to work every day.

 What is the biggest secret to your success?

 I have had a philosophy in my companies [past, Jenny Pruitt & Associates, and present, Atlanta Fine Homes Sotheby’s International Realty] that if we take care of the people, the bottom line will follow.
 Happy agents make happy clients and smooth transactions.
 We endeavor to take the burden off our agents with the support that we provide them allowing them to prosper in the areas of the business they do best.
 Beneath this philosophy are my strong spiritual beliefs, which have always guided me in my decision-making process.
 My strong relationship with God is without question the foundation on which my success has been built.